Volkh-Zero/Quantum-Aeon-Fluxor-workflow-mcp/README.md

 User: [Provides detailed responses about the app vision]
 ```

-#### Step 2: Generate the PRD with Task Master Integration
+#### Step 2: Generate the PRD
 ```
-User: Can you generate a complete PRD document based on our consultation and save it for Task Master?
+User: Can you generate a complete PRD document based on our consultation?

 AI: [Generates comprehensive PRD with MVP focus and lean startup validation plan]

-AI: Document saved to PRD.md and also saved for Task Master at scripts/prd.txt.
-You can now use Task Master to parse this PRD with: "Can you parse the PRD at scripts/prd.txt and generate tasks?"
+AI: Document saved to PRD.md.
+You can now review it and use it for your development planning.
 ```

-#### Step 3: Create Tasks with Task Master
+#### Step 3 (Optional): Use Task Master to Create Tasks
+If you want to break down your PRD into development tasks, you can optionally use Task Master:

 ```
 User: Can you parse the PRD at scripts/prd.txt and generate tasks?